The Common Law Division manages diverse categories of cases, including:

 - Claims arising out of breaches of trust or equitable obligations

-- Matter arising out of breaches of employment and industrial contexts
+- Matters arising out of employment or industrial contexts

-Cases in the Division are managed within specialist lists - see Specialist List in the Division section below.
-Each list deals with a specific area of law and is managed by judicial officers with specialist expertise in that area.
-Within each list page there is detailed information about such things as:
+Cases in the Division are managed within specialist lists - see Specialist Lists in the Division section below.
+Each list deals with a specific area of law or procedure and is managed by judicial officers with specialist expertise in that area.
+Within each list page, there is detailed information about such things as: